fuzehq/documentation/pages/walkthroughs/remittance.md

 ```

 ### Swap Status ##
-To push the latest status of the originator.
+To push the latest status of the swap.
 **Body Parameters**

 - `quoteId`: The identifier of the swap.